seangray-dev/tinyapp/README.md

 - Users can view all their shortened URLs in a list
 - Users can edit and delete their shortened URLs
 - Users can login and logout to access their URLs
+- Users can view analytics for their short URLs

 ## How to Use